Processes

 Screenprinting

 Our 4’x6’ vacuum table allows artists to screenprint projects at any scale.
-Plus, we can easily add hinges to our general work tables to keep things simple.
-We provide emulsion.
-A full range of Speedball acrylic inks is on hand ($1/ounce).
+For smaller projects, we can easily add hinges to our general work tables.
+We provide emulsion and we have a full range of water-based inks for paper and fabric on hand for $1/ounce.

 Community and Individual print sessions include access to a small quantity of tools and supplies for the purpose of experimentation and learning.
 Artists attending Independent Print Sessions are asked to invest in their own set of tools and supplies.